stephenlb/pubnub-mcp-server/README.md

 - "Write a PubNub app that lets users play multiplayer games with friends."
 - "Write a PubNub app that shows live stock prices and news updates."
 - "Write a PubNub app that lets users create and share playlists with friends."
-- "Show me the PubNub JavaScript SDK documentation for `subscribe()`."
 - "Build a PubNub JavaScript app that subscribes to the `my_channel` channel and logs messages to the console."
 - "Publish a message to the `my_channel` channel with the message `Hello, PubNub!`."
 - "Show me the PubNub JavaScript SDK documentation for `subscribe()`."